Al "Jazzbo" Collins: Career

-He changed the spelling of his name to "Jazzbeaux" when he went to WTAE in Pittsburgh in 1969.
-He moved to WIXZ in Pittsburgh (1973) before returning to the West Coast three years later.
+Collins changed the spelling of his name to "Jazzbeaux" when he went to WTAE in Pittsburgh in 1969.
+He moved to WIXZ in Pittsburgh (1973), before returning to the West Coast three years later.
 While in Pittsburgh, he briefly hosted a late night television show titled Jazzbeauxz Rehearsal, an eclectic sampling of anything that caught Collins's interest.
-In 1976 he returned to San Francisco, working at KMPX, followed by an all-night program at KGO; he began the program with "Blues in Hoss Flat" by Count Basie.
+In 1976, he returned to San Francisco, working at KMPX, followed by an all-night program at KGO; he began the program with "Blues in Hoss Flat" by Count Basie.
 He also worked a late shift at KKIS AM in Pittsburg, California, in 1980.
 After a stint in New York and WNEW (1981), he was back in San Francisco at KSFO (1983) and KFRC (1986).
 Then he worked at WNEW (1986–90), KAPX (Marin County, California) in 1990, and hosted a weekly jazz show at KCSM (College of San Mateo, California) from 1993 until his death.
-Late in life, Collins also narrated "Jazzbo's Swingin' Soundies," a series of short 'filler' features for the American Movie Classics cable network, in which he introduced some of the Soundies jukebox musical film shorts from the 1940's.
+Late in life, Collins also narrated Jazzbo's Swingin' Soundies, a series of short 'filler' features for the American Movie Classics cable network, in which he introduced some of the Soundies jukebox musical film shorts from the 1940s.